Al-Jarushiya

 al-Jarushiya (الجاروشية) is a Palestinian village in the Tulkarm Governorate in the western West Bank, located 6 kilometers North of Tulkarm.
-According to the Palestinian Central Bureau of Statistics, al Jarushiya had a population of approximately 907 inhabitants in mid-year 2006.
+According to the Palestinian Central Bureau of Statistics, al Jarushiya had a population of 1,183 inhabitants in 2017.
 8.4% of the population of al-Jarushiya were refugees in 1997.
 The healthcare facilities for the surrounding villages are based in al-Jarushiya, the facilities are designated as MOH level 2.